lemayelyse/Grocerizer/README.md

 Instructions:

-Enter as many keywords as you like (one at a time) in the text field, pressing Enter for each one This will populate your grocery list.
+Enter as many keywords as you like (one at a time) in the text field, pressing Enter for each one.
+If you get an exception here, hit the Clear button and then try adding your keywords again.

+This will populate your grocery list.
 You can print the list with Print.
-It will print to the Android "Run" console.
+It will print to the Android "info" log.
 Future versions will actually show something on the app screen.
 Try keywords like "steak" and "chips".